Search and Matching for Adoption from Foster Care: Comparison of Family-driven Search and Caseworker-driven Search

-Assume that $\kappa_F/p < 1$.
-We can choose the remaining model parameters, such that we get the following: In the unique FSE $\se{FS}$, child $c$ will be mutually interested in $f_1$ and $f_3$.
-In the unique CSE, all agents will have mutual interest in each other, but $f_2$'s utility remains $0$ as under $\se{FS}$, while $f_3$'s utility strictly decreases. \Halmos\endproof
+A formal proof can be found in online Appendix~\ref{PROOF:family_worse_off_in_cs}.
 Just as children can benefit from families that decide to settle for a less preferred child, so can other families.
-If family $f$ is not interested in child $c$ in an FSE because the associated expected costs would be too high, another family's chance of matching $c$ might go up and lead to utility gains for that family in FS.
+It can be the case that a family $f$ is interested in a child $c$ in a CSE but $f$ is not interested in $c$ in an FSE, because the associated expected costs would be too high.
+Not having $f$ as competition might be enough incentive for another family $f'$ to be interested in $c$ under the FSE.
+As a result, $f'$ can be strictly better off in FS.

-Certain ``high-type'' agents, however, will never be worse off in CS in equilibrium: Call a child $c$ \textit{popular in FS} if he is the top choice of each family $f$ in $M_c(\se{co-FS})$.
-Similarly, call family $f$ \textit{popular in FS} if the family is the top choice of each child $c$ in $M_f(\se{fo-FS})$.